 With years of experience working with managers Rob Bryan has designed, implemented and evaluated development programmes for managers and businesses.

-Typically a training intervention will be designed to improve elements of core managerial competence or perhaps to unite a team or department within an organisation around new working methods or a strategy for competitive advantage.
+Typically a training intervention is designed to improve elements of core managerial competence.
+Alternatively it can be to unite a team or department within an organisation around new working methods, or a strategy for competitive advantage.

 RBA has facilitated strategy workshops for SME businesses

 RBA has conducted attitude surveys for SME businesses including a variety of stakeholders, customers, ex-customers, employees and managers.